In the App Settings dialog box, you can alter the settings that are applicable to the whole app:

 3.11 Multiple Sessions per User

-If this option is enabled, users can sign in multiple times through different clients (e.g. desktop browser and tablet).
+If this option is enabled, users can sign in multiple times through different clients (for example, desktop browser and tablet).
 Otherwise, an existing session for a user is signed out when the user signs in somewhere else.

 In production, this only works with licenses based on concurrent users.

 This option can have two different values: Runtime and Database.
-For Mendix 7.3 and higher, Database will be the default value for new projects, but old projects will still have Runtime as the default value.
+For Mendix 7.3 and above, Database will be the default value for new projects, but old projects will still have Runtime as the default value.

 When Database is selected, attributes and associations will be validated for uniqueness at the database level.
 This will ensure that the data doesn’t get corrupted even in the case of high concurrency transactions.

-Database is also the recommended setting, since it ensures data accuracy at the highest level.
+Database is the recommended setting, because it ensures data accuracy at the highest level.

-Runtime used to be the default setting prior to Mendix 7.3.
+Runtime was the default setting prior to Mendix 7.3.
 This meant that the uniqueness of attributes and associations was handled in the Mendix Runtime and not at the database level.